jmscudder/COVID/index.md

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 96
+>The average increase in hospitalizations per day for the last seven days is: 99
 >
 >The lowest 7 day average reported hospitalizations per day in the last three weeks was on Aug 10 2020.
 >
->This was 6 days ago.
+>This was 7 days ago.
 The average was 91 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 5.5 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 8.8 percent with respect to then.

 ### Raw data
 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 613.0
+>The increase in cases from yesterday to today: 775.0
 >
->The last time cases per day were this high was Aug 15 2020: 1 day ago.
+>The last time cases per day were this high was Aug 15 2020: 2 days ago.
 >
 >The case rate then was 1117 cases.
 >
->The last time cases per day were lower than this was Jun 23 2020: 54 days ago.
+>The last time cases per day were lower than this was Aug 16 2020: 1 day ago.
 >
->The case rate then was 590 cases.
+>The case rate then was 613 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)